dilinigunasena/MyReactApp/README.md

 This is a sample application created with create-react-app version 1.5.2.
 Feel free to use it.
-This app contains login screen and general dashboard. src folder contains following folders purposefully;
+This app contains login screen and general dashboard. application/ui/src folder contains following folders purposefully;
 css-user created css file
 pages-user created javascript files resources-icons & images required